Trump Revives U.S. Space Command As Pence Unveils Plan In Florida

 As Pence began his remarks in Florida, the White House made the move official by releasing an executive memorandum from Trump to Defense Secretary Jim Mattis establishing the Space Command.
 The same entity was first created in 1985, but it was merged into Strategic Command in 2002.

-Pence had been in Florida to watch the launch of a next-generation GPS satellite, which had been slated to lift off from Cape Canaveral Air Force Station Tuesday morning.
+Pence had been in Florida to watch the launch of a next-generation GPS satellite, which had been slated to lift off from Cape Canaveral Air Force Station on Tuesday morning.
 SpaceX scrubbed that launch due to weather and a computer issue, but it didn't stop Pence from detailing the plan for Space Command.

 The revived entity is different from the "space force" that both Trump and Pence have been discussing this year.
 That more ambitious plan calls for creating a sixth branch of the U.S. military — an act that would require approval from Congress.